urschrei/Twitrends/readme.md

 Put `twitrend.py` and `acc_keys.txt` in your path, ensure the script is executable, and call it from e.g. a shell script, or cron:
 `twitrend.py | growlnotify -a Twitter -t Twitter Trends`

+If calling from cron, bear in mind that the script runs in your home directory, and will look for `acc_keys.txt` there.
+Its log file will also be written there.

 The `-a` switch assumes you have the [Twitter][3] app installed.